 Replacement cost vs actual cash value

 Think about replacement cost as the “Amazon price” of a given item.
-It’s how much something new would cost today, regardless of how long ago it was made.
+It’s how much something would cost today of a similar make and model, in a similar condition.

 Actual cash value, on the other hand, is like the “eBay price” of used items.
 It’s how much something would go for today (same make and model), but takes into account depreciation.